pivotal-cf/docs-pks/vsphere-persistent-storage.hbs.md

 ## <a id='vsphere-pv-scenarios'></a>Storage Scenarios for Compute Clusters and File Systems

-With Tanzu Kubernetes Grid Integrated Edition on vSphere, you can choose one of two storage options to support stateful apps:
+With {{  vars.product }} on vSphere, you can choose one of two storage options to support stateful apps:

 * vSAN datastores
 * Network File Share (NFS) or VMFS over Internet Small Computer Systems Interface (iSCSI), or fiber channel (FC) datastores